Now that AI has arrived, it is time to consider how we can harness its power and incorporate AI into our jobs every day.

 You can view the recording of this webinar on the IFoA’s Virtual Learning Environment (VLE).
 Watch recording.

-She is an Honorary Group Captain in 601 Squadron of the Royal Auxiliary Air Force, introducing diverse ideas to the way that the Senior Leadership Team of the RAF think and works.
+She is an Honorary Group Captain in 601 Squadron of the Royal Auxiliary Air Force, introducing diverse ideas to their senior leadership.
+Sally was also the first woman to be Master of the Worshipful Company of Actuaries in 2016-17.

 Stuart is CEO of mallowstreet, the dedicated platform (on and offline) for the UK institutional pensions and insurance industries – with over 4,000 community members.